 The NBA has some of the best athletes in the world doing some of the most unique things in any sport.
 On a given night you could see a legit elastic man take two steps and go from the 3-point line to the rim and dunk on somebody.
 Or a 19 year old kid with a Dad-bod embarrass well established pros.
 Or a brick shit house of a man pass and handle the ball like a guard.
 And to pair with all the amazing things we’ve seen on the court, all of the secondary shit that you see outside of the actual basketball games has been pretty awesome too.

 The petty wars, the subtweets, the storylines, the rumors.
-It’s like the Young and the Restless, but for dudes (ladies too can’t forget about the hunnies); and it’s great!
-But it’s about to get even better.
+It’s like the Young and the Restless, but for dudes!
+And it’s about to get even better.

 The NBA Trade Deadline, otherwise known as “Trade Machine Christmas”, gives talent-less hacks like me the ability to play GM and make things more interesting.
 Because of the way the NBA has structured its salaries and salary cap, the deadline rarely disappoints.
 Young players and expiring contracts are always at a premium, so you have trades just flying back and forth.

 Hell, the last two trade deadlines we have even seen top-25 players change jerseys.
 It’s wild.
 It’s fun.
 It’s #1.
 So, around this time of year I like to create a little primer.
 A what if, if you will.
 Trades that I wish I could see.
 You get the idea.

 To help myself from going completely off the rails, I’ve asked one of my fellow NBA loyalist and Nuggets die hard @C_Nicholas07 to give each trade idea a grade or response.
 We just can’t have unchecked trades going willy nilly into the ether!
 So with that, let’s make some deals!

 Trade 1: Grit n’ Grind is Dead.
 Long Live Grit n’ Grind.